 “I have an initial phone chat with the people I support to figure out how I can help them.
 We then work together to come up with strategies they can use to overcome the issues they face.”

 One of the most common things Dan notices with the people he supports is that they often put themselves on the back burner.
 He finds family members sometimes hide their feelings with the justification that things are “worse” for their loved ones.
 Through mentoring, he gives family members a safe space where they can work through their feelings.

 “It’s easy to think that your life hasn’t been affected in comparison to your loved one, but it has.
 Spinal cord injury impacts the lives of everyone around the injured person.

 “I want family members to know it’s ok to show their emotions.”

 More recently, Dan has started supporting family members during our spinal centre relative’s days.
 This is an opportunity for family members of injured patients to meet Back Up volunteers and hear their personal stories.
 Dan is often surprised by how little relatives often know about spinal cord injury, so he uses these days to share vital information.
 He covers topics such as skin care, bladder and bowel management, and breathing with a higher level injury.

 “We have group chats where family members can ask us questions.
 Hearing our answers and stories helps, because it normalises the new life they’re going into.”

 One of Dan’s top tips for volunteering as a family member is to remember that your own experiences are unique – and very valuable to share.

 “What worked for you may not work for everyone – but it’s still important to share what you’ve been through.
 They can help others with their situation and help them realise they’re not alone.”

 Volunteers like Dan who give up their time to support people affected by spinal cord injury are the heart of Back Up.
-If you’re a family member and want to support people in similar situations, get in touch with Charlie.
+If you’re a family member and want to support people in similar situations, get in touch.